valu-digital/ptv-for-wordpress/README.md

 # PTV for WordPress

-**Please note that version 0.9.x will be released in March 2018.
-The upcoming version is compatible with PTV API version 7.
+**Current version is compatible with PTV API version 7.
 Currently there is no public funding for the plugin development, so contributions are highly appreciated.**

 The plugin is still in development and breaking changes may occur before 1.0 release.

 ## Installation

 - Clone or download this repository
 - Run `composer install` in the plugin folder.
-Composer installs two dependencies: PTV Client for WordPress and Carbon Fields 2 (still in beta).
+Composer installs two dependencies: PTV Client for WordPress and Carbon Fields 2.
 - Install and enable Polylang plugin
 - Create `fi`, `sv`, and `en` languages in the Polylang settings.
 - Define following constants in the wp-config.php.
 API urls in the example are for the PTV training environment.